mssch/kismatic/docs/install.md

 * Use key-based SSH to manage machines in a Kubernetes cluster
 * Validate that machines and network have been properly provisioned for a Kubernetes installation
 * Generate SSL certificates for internal Kubernetes traffic
-* Install and properly configure Calico that Kubernetes will use for Pod and Service traffic
+* Install and properly configure the CNI network that Kubernetes will use for Pod and Service traffic
 * Install and properly configure Kubernetes control plane components
-* Install useful add-ons such as a Docker Registry, Kubernetes DNS and the native Kubernetes Dashboard
+* Install useful add-ons such as a Kubernetes DNS and the native Kubernetes Dashboard
 * Allow for the addition of worker nodes to an existing cluster built with Kismatic
 * Allow for the installation of basic Ingress
 * Allow for the installation of basic clustered storage